 Use volume matching to match the level of your mastered track with the original and hear the effect of the mastering process to make the best decision.

 Your process is all about your own personal style—mastering shouldn’t be the exception.

 Choose the right mastering style and put your personal touch on your music during every step of your workflow.

 LANDR mastering styles let you guide the advanced AI that creates your masters.

 Use them to take the final step in your production process into your own hands.
-That’s what Tonic is all about.
+That’s what Synapse is all about.